saipednekar/Assistance_sid/README.md

 and install all depoendences from requirements.py folder

-#all commands to the assistance can be found in main.py file
+#all commands to the assistant can be found in main.py file
 eg face,detect,joke etc!!